ms-pavan/Text-Analytics-on-Wine-Reviews/README.md

 # Text Analytics on Wine Reviews

+### Project Description
-Wine aroma wheel and scatter plot interactive visualization tool that helps user’s select wines of their preference.
+Wine aroma wheel and scatter plot interactive D3 visualization tool that helps user’s select wines of their preference.
 Created a flask web application to run this tool on server and hosted it on Google Cloud.
 Check the live demo in the below link: https://winereviews.appspot.com/wines

 This project is divided into 2 parts
 a.
 Data Cleaning and Aroma Categorization: This folder contains code on data cleaning and aroma labeling using each wine description and aroma wheel.
 b.
 WineReviewsVisualization: This folder contains code to create Interactive D3 Visualization using data generated in step 1.

-How to run this application?
+### How to run this application?

 Run Locally: